Help and advice for student supporters

 If you do find that your applicant’s application has been rejected by default, there is a very short period of time (usually around two weeks) in which UCAS will allow for the application to be reinstated.
 You should call UCAS on 0371 468 0468 as a matter of urgency.

-Your son or daughter has an offer conditional on a BTEC only
+Your applicant has an offer conditional on A-levels, BTEC or an Access course

-We will text the applicant and send an email on the morning of A-level results day.
-Registration communications will start the subsequent week.
+We will also text the applicant and send an email on the morning of results day.
+If successful, applicants will also receive registration communications the subsequent week.

 Your applicant is studying other qualifications

-Please send these through as soon as possible and by the end of August at the latest.
-Again, we will provide the appropriate contact information for these results to be sent through to a little closer to the time.
+Please send these through to us as soon as possible, and by the 7 September 2020 at the latest – we will provide the appropriate contact information for these results to be sent to us a little closer to the time.

 Your applicant's offer includes GCSE conditions